This page is based on information from Dave Stevens.

 Marbles in their own Home Base Row are safe from being sent back to their Starting Holding Pen.
 This is because no marble can enter an opponent's Home Base Row, and a marble in its Home Base Row cannot be moved backwards, nor can they be swapped using a Jack.

 You must always move the full value of the card you play.
 In particular, when entering or moving within your Home Base Row you must use a card corresponding to the exact number of spaces you wish to move, otherwise the move cannot be made.
+When splitting a seven, both marbles must be moved forwards and the forward moves must total exactly seven.

 If no marbles can be moved forward you must move one marble on the Main Track backwards the number of spaces required by the card.
 If no marbles are in play (all are either in the Starting Holding Pen or in the Home Base Row with insufficient room to move forwards or on the Bull's Eye) then the played card has no effect, but if it is a "play again" card you must still play another card.
 This way you can sometimes get rid of several unplayable cards in succession, and draw more useful cards in their place.